 The Southeast Asia benchmark report, which is based on publicly available information assessed by Global Child Forum, will be accompanied by insights and key take-aways and present wide-ranging recommendations for actions to raise individual company and sector scores.

-The approximately 250 publicly-traded companies benchmarked have now received their preliminary scorecards and are given an opportunity to comment on their scores.
+The approximately 250 publicly-traded companies benchmarked have received their preliminary scorecard and been given an opportunity to comment on their scores.
 The complete 2020 Southeast Asia Benchmark Report will be launched in Q4 2020 and will then be available for download from our website.